Karlcxu/KarlChoiReviews/_posts/2016-01-04-ClashRoyale.md

 ### Overall: 4/5 (Good)

-*Notes: Pay to win, poorly balanced, but fun and very replayable.*
+*Notes: Pay to win, poorly balanced , but very replayable.*

 *Reviewed on 11/19/2019 - Updated on 1/6/2020*